testcontainers/testcontainers-go/docs/modules/mysql.md

 [Custom Database initialization](../../modules/mysql/mysql_test.go) inside_block:customInitialization
 <!--/codeinclude-->

+!!!info
+    The default values for the username is `root`, for password is `test` and for the default database name is `test`.

 ### Init Scripts

 If you would like to perform DDL or DML operations in the MySQL container, add one or more `*.sql`, `*.sql.gz`, or `*.sh`